-I helped to set up About Birth & Babies in 2014 in response to local demand for more affordable private antenatal classes with fully qualified and experienced teachers.
+Ann and I set up About Birth & Babies in 2014 in response to local demand for more accessible private antenatal classes with fully qualified and experienced teachers.

 I’m married to Andy and we have two children; Megan and Cameron, both of whom were born at the Norfolk & Norwich University Hospital.

-Having experienced challenges when establishing breastfeeding with Megan, I also volunteer as a Breastfeeding Peer Supporter.
+Having experienced challenges when establishing breastfeeding with Megan, I also volunteer as a breastfeeding peer supporter and have been privileged to attend the Unicef Breastfeeding Initiative Course.

 Parents regularly express how overwhelmed they feel during pregnancy as they are bombarded with information, particularly via the internet and social media.
 I aim to help clients to funnel this information by supplying unbiased, evidence-based information so that they feel more confident, reassured and able to make decisions throughout their individual experiences.
 There is, of course, no right or wrong way to give birth, however, I would like all parents to have a positive birth experience.